 What I am suggesting is that, just like articles in any language, you learn the DDs a marker relates to, right up front, each time you learn the meaning of a new marker.
 This could shave decades off your learning curve in fluency and proficiency.

 Here’s the list of “Delicious Dilemmas” to look for.
 Usually one, but sometimes more than one, dominates each hand.

 Where are the contradictions?
 This should be one of your first questions with every set of hands you encounter.

-Do vs. Be (work/outer world orientated vs inner world orientated; introspection vs action; process orientated vs outcome orientated)
+Do vs. Be (outer world orientated vs inner world orientated; introspection vs action; process orientated vs outcome orientated)

 Hide vs. Be Seen (For example, Sensitivity to criticism vs Need to be seen)

-Needing Freedom vs. needing Control (there could be numerous variations, for example, strategic/concerned about outcomes vs. impulsive)
+Needing Freedom vs. needing Control (there could be numerous variations, for example: strategic or concerned about outcomes vs. impulsive)

 Extrovert vs. Introvert

 Abstract vs. Concrete (e.g. Philosopher / Large Knuckles / Big Uppers vs Earthy, etc.)